-llms.txt is a short, agent-readable map of the surfaces an AI assistant
+llms.txt is a proposed, agent-readable map of the surfaces a compatible

 URLs.
 It doesn't replace your sitemap, robots.txt, or HTML metadata.